ZhengPeiRu21/mod-individual-progression/README.md

 * Wrath of the Vanilla Module for more Vanilla world adjustments
 * Vmangos for Vanilla game and patch progression data
 * SoglaHash for many Naxx 40 scripts and data
+* 55Honey for Acore_ZoneDebuff module, used as basis for damage and HP scaling